handsontable/handsontable/docs/next/guides/getting-started/binding-to-data.md

 ## Array of arrays with a selective display of columns

-Let's say, you want the same data source, but without the **Tesla** column:
+The following example shows how you would use the array of arrays with a selective display of columns.
+This scenario uses the same data source as in the previous example, this time omitting the **Tesla** column from the grid.

 ::: example #example2
 ```js